 Do the Math…and Make the Math Work!

 It amazes me what most people I counsel who have gone way into debt for a big vacation tell me.
 They almost always say, “I needed/deserved it.”
 My response – “do you also deserve the stress and difficulty you’ve put yourself in now by bringing home all these bills?”
 If you can only save $100 per month toward vacation, go on the absolute best vacation that budget will afford you.
 Remember, we’re trying to relax, see a new place and build memories.
 Vacation shouldn’t be a contest to see how much money you can spend.
+By the way, if you’re in search of vacation rentals, you can find great options on this helpful weblink.

 Shop for Deals